Mastercam Reseller Profile – Q&A with Technical Education Solutions

 What are some unique issues that you can solve by being a local support hub for Mastercam?

 We can respond and develop relationships with customers quicker.
 They can call us directly.
 More than likely, we’ve heard the issue before.
-And, we are unique among the Educational Resellers because of our close proximity to CNC Software’s headquarters.
+And, we are unique among the Educational Resellers because of our close proximity to Mastercam’s headquarters.

 Do you sell any other products besides Mastercam?